panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 console.log(reg.test('Unicode')); // => true
 ```

-An unicode escape sequence can escape code points in a limited range: from `U+0000` to `U+FFFF` (all BPM code points), because only 4 digits are allowed.
+An unicode escape sequence can escape code points in a limited range: from `U+0000` to `U+FFFF` (all BPM code points) because only 4 digits are allowed.
 Most of the time this is enough to represent the commonly used symbols.

 To indicate an astral symbol in JavaScript literal, use two joined unicode escape sequences (a high surrogate and low surrogate), which creates a surrogate pair: